 Among those who arrived was a young Frederick Bailey, who sailed to Baltimore on a barge loaded with Eastern Shore sheep headed to market.
 He was coming to Fells Point’s Smith’s Wharf to serve as a companion for young Thomas Auld, son of shipbuilder Hugh Auld and his pious wife Sophie.
 Not that he had much say in the matter; he was a slave, and was being “lent” to the Aulds by relatives in Maryland’s Talbot County.

 Frederick had his own work to do, but Mrs. Auld just couldn’t help herself.
 Her Methodist faith told her that young Frederick had a soul that needed saving, and she began the dangerous work of teaching the young slave to read the Bible: illegal at the time.
 Some progress was made in Frederick’s path to literacy, but the two of them got caught by Mr. Auld, who put a stop to such efforts.
-He and the greater community knew that literacy was a gateway to despondency and escape for the slaves they owned, and it had to end.
+He and the greater community knew that literacy was a gateway to despondency and escape for the slaves they "owned", and it had to end.
 Mrs. Auld was eventually convinced of the risk herself, and the lessons that opened a door to literacy for young Frederick stopped entirely.

 That’s when the danger began for young Frederick.
 Nothing could have been more frustrating for him than being able to read just a little bit.
 He found risky ways to get reading material through different means, and looked to the Irish boys of Fell’s Point as crude tutors of sorts.
-Baltimore had the largest free African American population in America, and it was not unusual to see a Black tradesman reading or deciphering drawings as part of their work along the waterfront.
+Baltimore had the largest free African American population in America, and it was not unusual to see a free Black tradesman reading or deciphering drawings as part of their work along the waterfront.
 Frederick, however had to duck into alleys with white boys who were gaining their literacy in the classroom, and after a bit of negotiation they would help him read a newspaper he had gotten a hold of, or perhaps a pamphlet or discarded book.
 He exchanged a bit of knowledge for perhaps a roll or biscuit he tucked into a pocket during a meal with the Aulds, and the neighborhood boys were happy to wax professorial for a treat.

 The Irish boys of the neighborhood had a good time with Frederick, in a matter of speaking.
-He was teased as “Eastern Shore man” by the others, and burned his shoeless feet on the sunbaked bricks that lined the streets of Fell’s Point.
+He was teased as “Eastern Shore man” by the others, as he burned his shoeless feet on the sunbaked bricks that lined the streets of Fell’s Point.
 Boys do tend to pick on the new kid, and he got his share of that when he first arrived.
 A deeper relationship must have developed between him and the Irish boys as the years passed, and came to the point that Frederick confided with them about the horrors of slavery, and his desire to escape.

 That’s just what happened in future years, and once marrying and taking Miss Douglas’ name, Frederick Douglas (pictured) became one of our nation’s greatest men, and a leader in the abolition movement in America.

 Imagine that… a Catholic Church opened up a parish school for the poorest white children in the area.
-Those poor Irish boys end up teaching, as it were, one of America’s great African American orators.
+Those poor Irish boys end up teaching, as it were, one of America’s greatest African American orators.

 Baltimore’s shipping industry was under threat by other regions of America in the 1820’s.
 People had begun moving westward, and canals became the next big idea to ship people and supplies.
 Several canals were begun, and considerable industry and community development happened along these manmade waterways, including New York’s Erie Canal.
 The Mid-Atlantic region joined in, and the Chesapeake and Ohio Canal was dedicated on July 4, 1828 by President John Quincy Adams (pictured).
 Work began in Georgetown, and Irish laborers began a big dig that eventually ended 184 miles later in Cumberland, Maryland.